coolya/some-modelix-samples/spa-dashboard-angular/README.md

 This project provides a single page application which accesses an implementation of this projects [openapi](../openapi/openapi.yaml).

 The idea here is to illustrate a read only use case where a system/service outside of MPS wants to consume the content of models defined in MPS.
-This dashboard is a simple application that serves static HTML obtained from the intermediate openAPI.
+This dashboard is a single-page app showing content obtained from the intermediate REST APIs.
-A user can not edit that models from the browser.
+A user cannot edit that models from the browser.

 ## Building & Running